Authorities work to find the source of racist texts sent to Black people nationwide after the election. Here’s what we know

 It’s unclear where the texts came from

-It was not immediately clear who sent the messages, and there is no complete list of whom they were delivered to.
+It was not immediately clear who sent the messages, and there is no complete list of to whom they were delivered.
 At least some appear to have been sent through TextNow in what the company believes “is a widespread, coordinated attack,” it told CNN on Friday.

-TextNow is “working alongside our industry partners to uncover more details and continue to monitor patterns to actively block any new accounts attempting to send these messages,” the company told CNN on Friday.
+TextNow is “working alongside our industry partners to uncover more details and continue to monitor patterns to actively block any new accounts attempting to send these messages,” the company told CNN.
 “We do not tolerate or condone the use of our service to send harassing or spam messages and will work with the authorities to prevent these individuals from doing so in the future.”

 The messages “appear to be robotext messages,” and the Nevada’s Attorney General’s Office is working with law enforcement to investigate their source, the office said in a statement on X.